ccsl-usp/modelo-latex/README.md

 The [generated PDF file](https://gitlab.com/ccsl-usp/modelo-latex/raw/master/pre-compilados/tese-exemplo-plainnat-ime.pdf?inline=false) includes a FAQ, a short (but reasonably compreehensive) LaTeX tutorial, and some examples of LaTeX commands.
-Besides that, there are lots of comments in the "tese-exemplo.tex" and other included .tex files about the packages used and things you might want to customize or learn more about.
+Besides that, there are lots of comments in the "tese.tex" and other included .tex files about the packages used and things you might want to customize or learn more about.
 These comments are in Brazilian Portuguese.
 Even if you have some LaTeX experience, you